 I actually only gained 3 lbs by the end of my first trimester and constantly was googling if that was normal.
 I was SO nervous that I wasn't gaining “enough” and what I learned is that (you probably guessed it) every woman and pregnancy is different.
 There's no “right” or “wrong” there's just keeping the baby healthy and keeping you feeling as good as possible.

-This was around 7 or 8 weeks and I was SO nervous about my lower belly that I covered it with my arm.
-I didn’t want anyone to know I was pregnant yet and thought I was “so big” already. 🤦🏻♀️
+This was around 10 weeks.
+I just learned I was pregnant and was SO nervous about my lower belly that I covered it with my arm.
+I didn't want anyone to know I was pregnant yet and thought I was “so big” already LOL

 The second trimester was another story.
 Truthfully it was my most challenging trimester because my body was changing a lot – but no one seemed to notice except me.
 Which led to a slew of insecurities which I shared in more detail in this post.
 I started gaining about 1 lb a week (which is totally normal) – but my belly didn't really “pop” until the very end.
 Until that point, it just looked like I was constantly constipated.
 It was during this trimester I began asking my husband every day, “Do I look fat or pregnant?”
 Knowing full well I just looked heavier.
 It was such a strange period because I noticed how round my stomach was becoming (for my body shape), but I definitely did not look pregnant.